logicalclocks/hops-docs/docs/overview.rst

 -  *Resources*: contains programs and small amounts of data
 -  *Logs*: contains outputs (stdout, stderr) for YARN applications
+-  *notenook*: contains Apache Zeppelin saved notebooks along with their configuration

 HopsWorks implements dynamic role-based access control for projects.
 That is, users do not have static global privileges.
 A user's privileges depend on what the user's active project is.
 For example, the user may be a *Data Owner* in one project, but only a *Data Scientist* in another project.
 Depending on which project is active, the user may be a *Data Owner* or a *Data Scientist*.